Welcome to today's edition of the Rush 24-7 podcast.

 They might be scared.

-But they, you know, you make your bed, you lay in it.
+I hope he is scared, but you make your bed, you lay in it.

-People do different things with bids.
+It people do different things with beds.

-Back to the audio sound bites.
+Back to the audio soundbites.

-Another McCain, Wolf Blitcher, with another penetrating, hard-hitting tough question.
+Another McCain, Wolf Blitcher, with another penetrating, hard-hitting, tough question.

 How concerned are you that the three powerful Republican senators, you being McCain, Lindsey Graham, John Warner, that some Republicans might say you're giving aid and comfort to Democrats during this very, very bitter political season, less than eight weeks before the election.